PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is the 487-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
-Its focused contract and zero-owner evidence are now recorded, but extraction is blocked by the two strict xfails.
-Resume by making invalid Mean axes a pre-mutation guard, then separately preserve or reject a public residual output.
-Each correction must turn exactly one xfail green without altering successful behavior.
+The next raw source-order implementation is now the 494-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
+Its focused contract and zero-owner evidence are now recorded.
+Invalid or non-committing Mean-axis updates are atomic, but extraction remains blocked by the public residual-output strict xfail.
+Resume by separately preserving or rejecting that public output without altering successful behavior.
 No broad conversion sweep is implied by this checkpoint.